Barclaycard Platinum 25 Month Balance Transfer Credit Card

 - Representative Example

 - Assumed borrowing of £1,200 for 1 year, at a Purchase Rate of 19.9% (variable), representative 19.9% APR (variable).
 Credit available subject to status.
-An initial 2% balance transfer fee applies with a refund within 60 days, so the effective fee is 0% (Terms and conditions apply).
+An initial 2% balance transfer fee applies with a refund within 60 days, so the effective fee is 0%.
+Refunds will be made within 28 days.
+(Terms and conditions apply).

 Barclaycard customer satisfaction scorecard:How do we work this out?